Lipoprotein(a): Diagnosis, Prognosis, Emerging Therapies

 - Clinical trials to date that assessed the impact of therapies that lower Lp(a) have not demonstrated any value including niacin and estrogens, but each has been post hoc, most patients had a low level, and the impact on Lp(a) was modest.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Valvular Heart Disease, Vascular Medicine, Genetic Arrhythmic Conditions, Advanced Lipid Testing, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Genetic Arrhythmic Conditions, Advanced Lipid Testing, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins

 Keywords: Aortic Valve Stenosis, Apolipoproteins B, Atherosclerosis, Cholesterol, Coronary Artery Disease, Dyslipidemias, Genetics, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Hyperlipoproteinemia Type II, Inflammation, Lipoproteins, Lipoprotein(a), Lipoproteins, LDL, Peripheral Vascular Diseases, Primary Prevention, Risk Factors